Guillermo Álvarez Macías: Cruz Azul

 After being appointed as general manager of Cooperativa La Cruz Azul, Álvarez Macías heavily invested in the company's association football team in order to ensure the social, cultural, and sports development of workers and their families.
 The manner in which the club conducted was described to be similar to Corinthians Democracy, with matters of the club being voted on by the worker-players which included their salaries, the length and duration of training sessions, transfers, and even head managers.

-Following the club's promotion, Estadio 10 de Diciembre underwent renovations on March 6, 1964, rebuilding the wooden stands and dressing rooms.
-The club won its first national title in the season of 1968–1969, and under the presidency of Macías the club would achieve four more.
+Following the club's promotion, the Estadio 10 de Diciembre underwent renovations on 6 March 1964, when its wooden stands and dressing rooms were rebuilt.
+The club won its first national title in the 1968–1969 season, and under Álvarez's presidency the club achieved four more.

 Personal life

-Álvarez Macías married María del Carmen Cuevas Saldaña in 1942, with whom he had 4 children: María del Carmen, María Gilda, Guillermo and Alfredo.
+Álvarez Macías married María del Carmen Cuevas Saldaña in 1942, with whom he had four children: María del Carmen, María Gilda, Guillermo and Alfredo.

 Death

-On December 18, 1976, Álvarez Macías, along with numerous local politicians, was to meet with the newly elected president of Mexico, José López Portillo, at the Endhó Dam located on the Tula River to discuss and survey the area for a planned agricultural experimental unit for food production.
-While waiting for Portillo, Álvarez Macías suffered a heart attack and died.
+On 18 December 1976, Álvarez Macías, along with numerous local politicians, was to meet with newly elected president José López Portillo at the Endhó Dam located on the Tula River to discuss and survey the area for a planned agricultural experimental unit for food production.
+While waiting for López Portillo, Álvarez Macías suffered a heart attack and died.